 Eagle’s Nest Alumni

 You, the Eagle’s Nest Alumni, are the heartbeat that keeps our Foundation strong.
 You are the storytellers and the memory keepers, reminding us of all the wonderful experiences shared at 43 Hart Road.
-While each person’s journey here is unique, there are some poignant stops along the path that will keep us forever connected: the first warm Cho-Cho of the season, the anticipation of Final Banquet, pine needles crunching under bare feet at Indian Village, dancing until exhaustion at the Old Lodge, tea parties on the dock, meeting your tribe, the first night spent alone in the woods, your turn to be Adasahede, packing out food for Hante, dipping into 3 Falls and walking to Morning Watch at Sunrise, practicing canoe strokes in the lake or your best cannonball off the dock, bells ringing to wake up and songs to follow a hearty meal, grasping the climbing hold you never thought you’d reach, watching the sunset over the Blue Ridge Mountains, the first Goodnight Circle.
+While each person’s journey here is unique, there are some poignant stops along the path that will keep us forever connected: the first warm Cho-Cho of the season, the anticipation of Final Banquet, pine needles crunching under bare feet at Tribal Village, dancing until exhaustion at the Old Lodge, tea parties on the dock, meeting your tribe, the first night spent alone in the woods, your turn to be Adasahede, packing out food for Hante, dipping into 3 Falls and walking to Morning Watch at Sunrise, practicing canoe strokes in the lake or your best cannonball off the dock, bells ringing to wake up and songs to follow a hearty meal, grasping the climbing hold you never thought you’d reach, watching the sunset over the Blue Ridge Mountains, the first Goodnight Circle.